alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 So far those actually are:

-* `EliteDangerous.delays.quitToDesktop`: Delay between quitting to desktop and hitting the play button in the launcher.
+* `>delays.quitToDesktop`: Delay between quitting to desktop and hitting the play button in the launcher.